processone/docs.ejabberd.im/content/admin/installation.md

 $ sudo spctl --master-enable
 ```

-If compiling from sources on OSX, you must configure ejabberd to use custom OpenSSL, Yaml, iconv.
+If compiling from sources on macOS, you must configure ejabberd to use custom OpenSSL, Yaml, iconv.
 The best approach is to use [Homebrew](http://brew.sh) to install your dependencies, then
 exports your custom path to let configure and make be aware of them.